jeffwebb-to/awesome-covid-tech-response/README.md

 If you would like to volunteer to provide this service, please get in touch.

+## FREE COURSES

+What about learning new skills to get you ready for the interviews?
+Check out these platforms currently offering free courses:

+* [Class Central/Ivy League Online Courses](https://www.classcentral.com/collection/ivy-league-moocs) - Free online courses from Brown, Columbia Cornell, Dartmouth, Harvard, Penn, Princeton, and Yale
+* [exercism.io](https://exercism.io) - Level up your programming skills with 3,336 exercises across 50 languages, and insightful discussion with our dedicated team of welcoming mentors.
+Exercism is 100% free forever.
+* [PluralSight](https://www.pluralsight.com/offer/2020/free-april-month) - #FREEapril Build in-demand tech skills without leaving your house.
+Get free access to 7,000+ expert-led video courses and more all month long.

 ## JOB & TALENT SEARCH

 Add your company with a PR if you are hiring!
 There are many resources for finding work during these times.
 Dispite many companies closing down, we have seen a massive surge in scale and business for organizations who operate in the online work enablement, health tech, home consumer entertainmnet, and many other online spaces.